 - Keep it connected in case the connection disconnects, it should redial and connect back.

-The second and most easy method that I would recommend you will help you with both the issues of re-connection in case the connection is disconnected or you need to make internet connect automatically when you start the PC or Laptop.
+The second and most easy method that I would recommend will help you with both the issues of re-connection in case the connection is disconnected or you need to make the internet connection automatically when you start the PC or Laptop.

-Here is a small script you need which you can download and save it (only 211 KB)
+Here is a small script you need which you can download and save (only 211 KB)